vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 [State]<>

-Every Eon component may have its own data property, with consists of an object with keys specified by the user, these properties will be redefined to have `getters/setters` created with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) , and since this object is `immutable` its properties must be declared from the start and any new property assigned later on wont be taken into account.
-These setters will allow us to detect any changes on the properties and notify the user with our `onDataChanged` callback.
+Every Eon component may have its own `Data` property, which consists of an object with keys specified by the user, these properties will be redefined to have `getters/setters` created with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) , and since this object is `immutable` its properties must be declared from the start and any new property assigned later on won't be taken into account.
+These setters will allow us to detect any changes in the properties and notify the user with our `onDataChanged` callback.

-Lets set an eon component as an example with a basic and simple data declaration:
+Let's set an eon component as an example of a basic and simple data declaration:

 ```[html]
 <script>